-- •Before directly implementing a solution (i.e., writing Python code) make sure that you have a clear idea of what's entailed. - •Depending upon the complexity of the problem this process may be formal (e.g., drawing diagrams, writing text descriptions, using detailed and specific notations etc.) or informal (e.g., going over the solution in your head). - •Also if your solution is not working (contains errors) then return back to the process of specifying what's entailed but do it more formally and in a more detailed form.
+- Before directly implementing a solution (i.e., writing Python code) make sure that you have a clear idea of what's entailed. - This is the problem that has to be solved (e.g., balance a chequing account) without indicating how it will be solved. - The solution then indicates how the problem will be solved. - Depending upon the complexity of the problem the process of specifying the problem and solution may be formal (e.g., drawing diagrams, writing text descriptions, using detailed and specific notations etc.) or informal (e.g., going over the solution in your head). - Also if your solution is not working (contains errors) then return back to the process of specification but do it more formally and in a more detailed form.